-Tighter laws controlling the emission standards for light vehicles were announced in Australia in 2011 and introduced in 2013.
-While this is a great thing for penguins, and those suspicious members of society who claim to be all about the environment (yet happily drive the band-aid solution on wheels that are hybrid cars – clever marketing, not any better for the environment), is it a good thing for four-wheel drives and Australian four-wheel drivers?
+Tighter laws controlling the emission standards for light vehicles were announced way back in 2011 and introduced in 2013.
+While this is a great thing for penguins, and those suspicious members of society who claim to be all about the environment, is it a good thing for four-wheel drives and Australian four-wheel drivers?

 Ultimately, yes it is.
 It is about time we all took responsibility for our actions.
 If these strict standards result in less noxious gasses being produced by motorists, I would have to be a sociopath to say otherwise.
 The problem comes down to the fact that these mechanical fixes are killing modern diesel engines according to many in the know.

-Here are some facts on what goes wrong, what works well, and why it isn’t a good idea to think you know better than a new vehicle engineer (disregarding the person who designed the Daihatsu Terios – that engineer made some poor life choices).
+Here are some facts on what goes wrong, what works well, and why it isn’t a good idea to think you know better than a new vehicle engineer.

 According to the Department of Planning, Transport and Infrastructure there are two types of damaging emissions that are produced by vehicles.
 The first being Air-Toxic Emissions that are detrimental to personal health.
 Secondly, we have Greenhouse Gas Emissions, which are said to be a major contributor to climate change.